Transactional Outbox Pattern in Microservices

 ON outbox_events (status, available_at, id);

-If you expect large event volume, retention and cleanup policy matter from the beginning.
+If you expect meaningful event volume, retention and cleanup strategy matter from the beginning.

-The outbox pattern does not guarantee that publishing never fails.
+The transactional outbox pattern does not guarantee that publishing never fails.
 It guarantees something more useful:

 the intent to publish is stored durably in the same transaction as the business change.

 That means a temporary broker outage no longer causes silent message loss.
-Publishing may be delayed, but the work is still recoverable.
+Publishing may be delayed, but the work is still visible and recoverable.

-Those are painful problems, but they are much safer than "event disappeared and nobody knows."
+Those are painful problems, but they are much safer than "the event disappeared and nobody knows."

 This is closely related to Background Jobs in Production, where the real requirement is not just retrying work, but retrying it from a state the system can still reason about.